ldsec/slytHErin/inference/README.md

 #### Experiments
 - Experiment 1: Evaluation of Cryptonet following scenario 1
 - Experiment 2: Evaluation of Cryptonet following scenario 3
-- Experiment 3: Evaluation of ZAMA NN50 following scenario 1.
+- Experiment 3: Evaluation of NN50 following scenario 1.
 Centralized bootstrapping is needed
-- Experiment 4: Evaluation of ZAMA NN20 modified to be trained under encryption.
+- Experiment 4: Evaluation of NN20 modified to be trained under encryption.
 Distributed bootstrapping and key switch

 #### Results